TalariaSoftware/ncmanager-help/agendas/introduction.md

 that is meeting.
 For neighborhood councils,
 that is going to be
-a committee
-of the neighborhood council
-or the governing board.
+a neighborhood council committee or governing board.

 The agenda should indicate
 if the meeting